chrisgrieser/nvim-genghis

 • .duplicateFile: Duplicate the current file.

 • .moveSelectionToNewFile: Prompts for a new file name and moves the current selection to that new file.
-(Note that this is a Visual Line mode command, the selection is moved linewise.)
+(Visual Line command, the selection is moved linewise.)

 • .renameFile: Rename the current file.